1/1st Hertfordshire Yeomanry: Capture of Baghdad

 The Capture of Baghdad was the culmination of the campaign, but there were still operations to ensure its defence.
 Columns moved up alongside the Tigris, with D Sqn leading 40th Bde of 13th (W) Division in a forward reconnaissance towards the Shatt al Adhaim.
 When the whole of 13th (W) Division had closed up for the attack, D Sqn switched to 39th Bde on the flank for the 'Affair of Dogame' or 'Duqma' on 29 March.
 Together with some armoured cars the yeomanry protected the brigade's flank while it carried out its attack in two successful phases and turned the Turks out of their positions.
 For the attack on the Adhaim 13th (W) Division was given a composite cavalry brigade under Col R.A.
-Cassels of the 32nd Cavalry comprising 21st Cavalry, two sqns 32nd Cavalry, and D Sqn Herts Yeomanry.
+Cassels of the 32nd Cavalry comprising 21st Prince Albert Victor's Own Cavalry, two sqns 32nd Cavalry, and D Sqn Herts Yeomanry.
 On 7 April Cassels' Column cleared the ground up to the Adhaim and began reconnoitring bridging sites, but the attack was delayed until the night of 17/18 April due to the need to counter a Turkish threat to the flank from the Jebel Hamrin.
 Cassels' column carried out a feint during the assault crossing, and then a brisk pursuit of the retreating Turks.
 D Squadron then reverted to 13th (W) Division, escorting the artillery that supported troops on the other side of the Tigris into Samarra on 23 April.
 The following evening D Sqn followed the infantry across the Adhaim, but the Turks withdrew that night and over the following days the force advanced by easy stages up the river, D Sqn accompanying 7th Indian Cavalry Brigade, until they reached the enemy's next entrenched position on 29 April.
 D Squadron acted as flank guard during next day's 'Affairs on the Shatt el Adhaim', after which the Turks withdrew into the Jebel Hamrin.